armory/knowledge-base/_posts/aws/2019-07-16-AWS-CloudFormation-HowTo-enable.md

 Simply select the stage, and provide the values: example below:

 ![](/images/cloudformation-pipeline1.png)
+**Note:** _The "Stack name" is a unique value so if you run a second time you will need to change it._

-In this exaple we are going to deploy a simple s3 bucket with the follow template, (Copy and paste in the **Text Source** section)
+In this example we are going to deploy a simple s3 bucket with the follow template, (Copy and paste in the **Text Source** section)

 ```json
 {